sajal4me/RandomGeekJoke/README.md

 ## How To run

-1. Clone this repository
+1. Begin by cloning this repository to your local machine.

-2. open RandomGeekJoke.xcodeproj
+2. Launch Xcode and open the "RandomGeekJoke.xcodeproj" project file.

+3. Within Xcode, choose a simulator from the available options.

+4. Press the key combination Command + R to initiate the build and run process.